BrenFern/BrenFern/README.md

 - I like to work with Linux, Ansible, Terraform, Python and other tools in this incredible and fun open source world 🔌

-- I believe that with Ambition, teamwork, focus and determination surpass any talent! 🤝🏾
+- I believe that Ambition, teamwork, focus and determination surpass any talent! 🤝🏾
 - "The most merciful thing in the world is, in my view, the inability of the human mind to correlate everything it knows."
 H.P.
 Lovecraft 🐙🦑

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=BrenFern&theme=synthwave&show_icons=true)

 # **My workspace 💻**

 ![print2](print2.png)

 # **My favorite tools 🛠️**

 ![Ansible](https://img.shields.io/badge/ansible-%231A1918.svg?style=for-the-badge&logo=ansible&logoColor=white)